loop614/jvsummer/README.md

 ### Description
-- Parse the words.json and for input 'ab' return all words that "match"
+- Parse the words.json and create a trie data structure
-- Using trie data structure
+- For input 'ab' return all words that contain ab

 ### Status
-- poc on the way
+- poc done

 ### Requirements
 - maven, make